 When students contract an infectious disease as defined by the School Health and Safety Act (influenza, measles, whooping cough, rubella, mumps, chicken pox etc.), they are not allowed to come to school for a certain period of time to prevent the spread of the disease.

-If students contract a new infectious disease such as a new strain of influenza, special measures may be taken; please check announcements on Loyola and the official University website.
+If students contract a new infectious disease, special measures may be taken; please check announcements on Loyola and the official University website.

 Should you contract such a disease, take the following steps: